-For example, we will have limited influence and control over the development and commercialization activities of Vertex in the development and commercialization of ENTR-701 or certain other product candidates.
+For example, we will have limited influence and control over the development and commercialization activities of Vertex in the development and commercialization of VX-670 or certain other product candidates.
+On May 6, 2024, Vertex announced that its IND for the Phase 1/2 clinical trial of VX-670 in people with DM1 has cleared, as have the CTAs in Canada, the UK and the EU, and the CTN in Australia.
+Vertex further noted that enrollment and dosing are underway.
 Vertex's development and commercialization activities may adversely impact our own efforts.
 Failure by Vertex to meet its obligations under the Vertex Agreement, to apply sufficient efforts at developing and commercializing collaboration products, or to comply with applicable legal or regulatory requirements, may materially adversely affect our business and our results of operations.
 In addition, to the extent we rely on Vertex to commercialize any products upon obtaining regulatory approval, we may receive less revenues than if we commercialized these products ourselves, which could materially harm our prospects.